aydencari/E01a-Control-Structues/README.md

 # E01a-Control-Structues

+This code is intended for an class at Indiana University in Bloomington, IN.
+I edited this code for the class, and answered question w/in the question file per my professors instructions.
+Below are the instructions I followed in order to complete the assignment.

 Let's start writing some Python code!
 This is the first set of exercises for MSCH-C220; they should give you the tools to build your first game.

 In order to complete the exercise, you will need to do the following: